StevenSmith-code/phase-1-finalProject/README.md

-# Foobar
+# Final Project Phase 1

-This is my final project for phase-1 at Flatiron! it is a Valorant agent filter
+This is my final project for phase-1 at Flatiron! it is a Valorant agent filter that filters out any agent when you search!

 ## Installation